OpenDSA/OpenDSA/RST/en/CS3slides/ProjManage.rst

 ---------------
 .. revealjs-slide::

-* In prior years, we collected a lot of data about time spent on project and how it was distributed

-* This graph shows a relationship between final score on a project, and how much of the project was done about a week before the due date.
+* Relationship between final score on a project (Y axis) and % of total time spent by about a week before the due date (X axis).

 .. image:: /Images/ProgramTime.png
    :width: 400
    :align: center
    :alt: Programmer time data

-* X axis is % of total time spent by about one week before program due date.
-* Y axis is score.

 Historical Data 2